Chandragupta I

 Inscription _{}_{} Mahārājadhirāja Shrī Chandragupta ("Great King of Kings, Lord Chandragupta") in the Gupta script, in the Samudragupta inscription on the Allahabad pillar.

 Chandragupta I (Gupta script: _{}_{} Cha-ndra-gu-pta, r. c.
 319–335) was a monarch of the Gupta Empire, who ruled in northern and central India.
-His title Mahārājadhirāja ("Great king of kings") suggests that he was the first suzerain ruler of the dynasty.
+His title "Mahārājadhirāja" (lit.
+'Great king of kings') suggests that he was the first suzerain ruler of the dynasty.
 It is not certain how he turned his small ancestral kingdom into an empire, although a widely accepted theory among modern historians is that his marriage to the Licchavi princess Kumaradevi helped him extend his political power.
 Their son Samudragupta further expanded the Gupta Empire.